SyedAhkam/android-cli/README.md

 Create, build, and release Android apps faster without Android Studio.

+> ⚠  Still️ in early development.
+Not all commands are implemented yet.

 ## Introduction

 Android CLI is a powerful tool that simplifies and streamlines the Native Android development process.
 It provides a single interface for developers to create, build, and release Android applications without the need for cumbersome IDEs like Android Studio.